jptrujillo/jptrujillo.github.io/_pages/cv.md

 2018
 - June 15	Speaker at (T)here and Now symposium of Playful Arts Festival in Den Bosch, The Netherlands

-- June 3	Speaker at “Gesture and Technology” workshop at University of Warwick
+- June 3	Speaker at “Gesture and Technology” workshop at University of Warwick, England

 - January 22 	Presentation for the Department of Psychology at University of Warwick.
 Host: Dr. John Michael